Eta2 Coronae Australis

-Eta^{2} Coronae Australis (Eta^{2} CrA), Latinized from η^{2} Coronae Australis, is a solitary star located in the southern constellation of Corona Australis.
-It is visible to the naked eye as a dim, blue-white hued star with an apparent visual magnitude of 5.59.
-Gaia DR3 parallax measurements imply a distance of 770 light years from the Solar System, but it is drifting closer with a radial velocity of −23 km/s.
+Eta^{2} Coronae Australis is a solitary star located in the southern constellation of Corona Australis.
+Its name is a Bayer designation that is Latinized from η^{2} Coronae Australis, and abbreviated Eta^{2} CrA or η^{2} CrA.
+This object is faintly visible to the naked eye as a dim, blue-white hued star with an apparent visual magnitude of 5.59.
+Gaia DR3 parallax measurements imply a distance of 235 pc from the Sun, but it is drifting closer with a radial velocity of −23 km/s.
 At its current distance Eta^{2} CrA's brightness is diminished by 0.27 magnitudes due to stellar extinction from interstellar dust and it has an absolute magnitude of −0.24.

-This object has a stellar classification of B9 IV, indicating that is a slightly evolved a B-type subgiant star.
+This object has a stellar classification of B9 IV, suggesting that is a slightly evolved a B-type subgiant star.
 However, Zorec & Royer (2012) model it to be a dwarf star that has completed 80.4% of its main sequence lifetime.
-It is estimated to be 213 million years old and it has a mass that is 3.23 times that of the Sun.
-The star is radiating 171 times the luminosity of the Sun from its photosphere 5.82 times the radius of the Sun at an effective temperature of 10940 K. Eta^{2} CrA has a near-solar metallicity at [Fe/H] = +0.06 and spins modestly with a projected rotational velocity of 30 km/s.
+It is estimated to be 213 million years old and is spinning with a projected rotational velocity of 30 km The star has a mass that is 3.23 times that of the Sun, and 5.82 times the Sun's radius.
+It is radiating 171 times the luminosity of the Sun from its photosphere at an effective temperature of 10940 K.

+Eta^{2} CrA has a near-solar metallicity at [Fe/H] = +0.06.
 Some earlier catalogues listed the object as a chemically peculiar star but that status is now considered to be doubtful.